seeingsequence

 I have been hurt by you more than you would ever imagine.
 It’s not that you can’t imagine my pain.
 It’s that you won’t and will do everything you can not to, as you always have.

 The only thing that eases my pain is fantasies of revenge.
 In these fantasies, I hurt you as much and more than you hurt me.
-But my relief is quickly followed by images of you countering my efforts and hurting me again.
+But my relief is quickly followed by images of everything that could go wrong with my revenge, especially images of you countering my efforts and hurting me again.

 My pain has kept coming back into my days and nights.